 Be inspired by the couple who can spend 24 hours a day, seven days a week together…And survive!

-The point of this article is neither to declare one way of life as for right, nor the other as wrong.
-In fact, it’s impressive how people can focus on their career, pay all of their bills, maintain a social life, follow their interests and still, somehow, fit another person with those same requirements into it all.
+The point of this article is neither to declare one way of life as a right, nor the other as wrong.
+It’s impressive how people can focus on their career, pay all of their bills, maintain a social life, follow their interests and still, somehow, fit another person with those same requirements into it all.
 It’s a work of logistical genius!

 All I can say is this: Make your choices and make them for your reasons.
 Allow other people to make theirs, even if you know you made the same wrong decision in the past.
 After all, wherever you are today is the result of all your life’s decisions; both right and wrong.